 How far the trigger can travel after it activates the trigger switch is determined by the post-travel adjustment screw.
-This screw is located in the center of the Epiphany trigger and is adjusted with a 0.050inch allen-wrench.
-To avoid trigger switch damage, it is critical that the Post-Travel and Activation point adjustments are set so that the trigger stops with the post-travel adjustment screw solidly against the Epiphany Grip frame.
+This screw is located on the lower front face of the trigger and is adjusted with a 0.050inch allen-wrench.